2005 NCAA Division I men's basketball tournament: National Championship Game

 North Carolina was looking for its 4th National Championship, while Illinois was playing in its first.
 It was a tight contest for much of the first half before an 8–0 run by North Carolina allowed them to take a 35–25 lead.
 Eventually they would take a 40–27 lead into halftime.
 North Carolina increased its lead to 15 at one point in the second half.
 But Illinois began a furious charge: at one point, they would hit seven consecutive shots from the floor to turn a fifteen-point lead back to four.
 Unfazed, North Carolina would push the lead back up to ten before a 10–0 run by the Illini tied the game at 65-65.
 Illinois would tie the game at 70–70 on a three by Luther Head.
 But North Carolina would fight back as freshman Marvin Williams tapped back a Rashad McCants missed shot to put North Carolina back in front.
 Illinois would get several cracks to take the lead but were unable to convert.
 Eventually, Raymond Felton was able to steal the ball from Head, forcing Deron Williams to foul.
 However, Felton converted on 1 of 2 free throws, giving Illinois one last chance.
 But Luther Head's three pointer bounced high and out.
 Eventually it went into the hands of Felton who this time connected on both free throws to give North Carolina a 75–70 victory.
 For North Carolina head coach Roy Williams, it was his first national championship.
 Illinois was denied a chance to set the NCAA record for most wins in a season, instead tying it at 37.
 Sean May scored 26 points as he took the MOP of the Final Four.

 Bracket

-Winners in bold. * next to a score indicates that the game went to overtime; multiple stars indicate multiple overtimes.
+Opening Round game – Dayton, Ohio

+Winner advances to Syracuse Regional vs. No. 1 North Carolina.